githedgehog/docs/docs/user-guide/external.md

 `External Peering` feature allows to set up an external peering endpoint and to enforce several policies between internal and external endpoints.

+!!! note
->Hedgehog Fabric does not operate Edge side devices.
+    Hedgehog Fabric does not operate Edge side devices.

 ## Overview